-Our budget planner can help you work out your budget.
+Our budget planner (pages 55 to 57) can help you work out your budget.
 Or you can use an online budget calculator, which will add everything up.
 You can also get personalised guidance on where you could make changes to help balance your budget.

-You can plan your budget using weekly or monthly amounts, depending on what suits your situation.
+You can plan your budget using weekly or monthly amounts. depending on what suits your situation.
 The important thing is not to mix the 2 - use either weekly or monthly amounts throughout your budget.